Serving all of Michigan

 Awards & Recognition

-In Michigan, many law enforcement agencies equip officers with dashboard cameras (dashcams) and body-worn cameras (bodycams) to document their interactions with the public.
-Dashcams are typically mounted in patrol vehicles and record traffic stops, vehicle movements, and interactions between the officer and the driver.
-Officers wear bodycams on their uniforms and record what happens during interactions, providing a clear view of both the officer’s actions and the suspect’s behavior.
+In Michigan, many law enforcement agencies equip officers with dashboard cameras and body worn cameras to record interactions with the public.
+Dashcams usually sit in patrol vehicles and record traffic stops, vehicle movements, and interactions between officers and drivers.
+Officers wear bodycams on their uniforms to record encounters and capture both the officer’s actions and the suspect’s behavior.

-Dashcams and bodycams are designed to enhance safety by creating an objective record of interactions between law enforcement and the public, ensuring accountability and transparency.
-These recordings protect all parties involved and can serve as a valuable tool in defending individuals facing criminal charges, offering crucial evidence to challenge or support claims made during legal proceedings.
+Dashcams and bodycams help create an objective record of law enforcement interactions.
+These recordings promote accountability and transparency.
+They also protect everyone involved and can provide important evidence in criminal cases.
+In many situations, this footage can help challenge or support claims made during legal proceedings.

 Dash Camera